 If the benefits of fitness are so far-reaching, then why is it that so many people today are unhealthy?

 In my experience, one of the biggest reasons for this is that people don’t create short and long-term fitness goals.
 Simply going to the gym and working out, without any goals, is not a great motivator.
-On the other hand, if you set specific goals with regards to your fitness regime, you will be much more motivated to achieve them.
+On the other hand, if you set specific goals with regard to your fitness regime, you will be much more motivated to achieve them.

 Watch the video below: